-Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work.
-Hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
-This week: David Doe, VP Talent Strategy & Excellence at Shell.
+Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Workday’s Patrick Cournoyer.
+This week: David Doe, vice president of talent strategy and excellence at Shell.

 David Doe has had an impressive and diverse career spanning 18 years at Royal Dutch Shell (or Shell as we all know it).
-David has held roles from HR Manager through an advisor to the Chairman of Shell UK and is currently the Vice President of Talent Excellence.
+David has held roles from Human Resources manager through an advisor to the Chairman of Shell UK and is currently the vice president of talent excellence.
 Needless to say, he knows a thing or two about nurturing talent.

 David has implemented significant change and transformation initiatives while leading highly effective talent development strategies at Shell.
 In this episode, we discuss his learnings, best practices, and predictions for the future.